Car Audio Upgrades in Columbus, OH: Speakers, Subwoofers, Amps, and System Design Explained

 Why System Design and DSP Tuning Matter

 Buying quality parts is only half the equation.
-The way they are installed, tuned, and matched to the vehicle matters just as much.
+How the system is installed, tuned, and matched to the vehicle has a major impact on how it will sound every day.

 What DSP Tuning Does